beyenilmez/flux/README.md

 # flux
-A minimalist-focused highly customasible rainmeter skin.
+A highly customizable Rainmeter skin with a minimalist design approach.